janEntikan/pyweek27-six/README.md

 pyweek27 - 6

-Cat's aiming six-shooters at their brains for money.
+Cats are aiming six-shooters at their brains for money.

 Created with: Python, Panda3d and Blender

 LICENCE:

 art/sound: Belongs solely to MOMOJOHOBO/Hendrik-Jan

 code: The MIT License (MIT)